linxule/liminal_backrooms/README.txt

    - (Branching doesn't work very well with images in the GUI yet.
 The images disappear but will still be produced and can be found in the images folder.)

 4. Special Features:
-   - Chain of Thought: DeepSeek models show reasoning process
+   - Chain of Thought: DeepSeek, OpenAI o-series, and other reasoning models surface thinking traces when `SHOW_CHAIN_OF_THOUGHT_IN_CONTEXT` is enabled
    - Image Generation: OpenAI Images (gpt-image-1) creates images from prompts
    - Export: Saves conversations and images with timestamps